nodiscc/xsrv/docs/usage.md

 ## Use the development version

-To use the development version of the roles, replace `release` with `master` (or any other branch/tag) in [requirements.yml](https://gitlab.com/nodiscc/xsrv/-/blob/master/playbooks/xsrv/requirements.yml) and run `xsrv upgrade [project]`.
-You can also add other collections to this file.
+To use the development version of the roles, replace `release` with `master` (or any other branch/tag) in the [requirements.yml](https://gitlab.com/nodiscc/xsrv/-/blob/master/playbooks/xsrv/requirements.yml) file of your project (`xsrv edit-requirements [project]`), then run `xsrv upgrade [project]`.
+Other collections can also be added to this file.

 ## External links